KSoft-Si/KSoft4J/README.md

 # KSoft4J
 Java wrapper for the KSoft API

+> :warning: This wrapper is terribly outdated and is written like shit.
+I **would not** expect it to work as intended.

 ## Creating the KSoftAPI Object

 You can create the KSoftAPI object by creating a new instance of `KSoftAPI` and passing the token.